 Over the past few decades Carmen’s eclectic musical aesthetics have drawn her in many directions: classical piano studies, jazz composition and performance, film scoring, and a long-lasting commitment to improvised music pedagogy.

 Through her diverse journey, the unifying thread has been the search for sound that is unique and authentically expressive.

 Some notable ventures in her journey include experiences as a student at Berklee, where she enjoyed the guidance of world class musicians and educators such as Luciana Souza, Vuk Kulenovich, Hal Crook, Ed Tomasi, among others.
 After graduating, she moved to Washington, D.C., finding employment as a composer for radio, television, and political ads.
 She won several Addy Awards for compositional excellence, ran her own music production company, JAM – JustAddMusic, and had her work published and released internationally by the German publisher SONOTON.

-For better or worse, destiny chose to synchronize Carmen’s most enthused musical years to her most fertile.
+For better or worse, destiny synchronized Carmen’s most enthused musical years to her most fertile.
 Juju was born in 2013, followed by his little sister Amelie, two years later.
-Carmen is still only an toddler in her new incarnation as a mother, while remaining a pianist, composer and educator.
-A transformed reality also transformed her writing - fresh melodies, harmonies, and grooves.
+Carmen’s incarnation as a mother, while remaining a pianist, composer and educator transformed her writing with fresh melodies, harmonies, and grooves.
 Her new compositions are Brazilian influenced, jazz rooted, intricately arranged expressions of humanness.

 Carmen Sandim holds a B.A. in Film Scoring from Berklee College of Music, and a M.M. in Jazz Performance and Pedagogy from CU Boulder, she currently teaches at Naropa University, Metropolitan State University of Denver, and University of Colorado Denver.